temporalio/documentation/docs/go/signals.md

 ```

 In the example above, the Workflow code uses **workflow.GetSignalChannel** to open a **workflow.Channel** for the named signal.
-We then use a [**workflow.Selector**](https://docs.temporal.io/docs/go/selectors) to wait on this channel and process the payload received with the signal.
+We then use a [**workflow.Selector**](https://docs.temporal.io/docs/go/selectors) and `AddReceive` to wait on this channel and process the payload received with the signal.
+A callback function is passed to `AddReceive` and is called to handle the payload once it's received.
+The `more` bool in the callback function indicates that channel is not closed and more deliveries are possible.

 ### Signal with structs